akihikokuroda/triggers/docs/secure.md

 ### Ingress
 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.
 #### Prerequisite
 The certificate used for the ingress must be prepared before creating the ingress for the event listener.
 The certificate file and certificate key file in the pem format are necessary.
-If there isn't, create a self-signed certificate.
+If there isn't, create a selfsigned certificate.
 #### Steps

 1. Create a work directory and create the ingress.yaml file with the following contents in the directory.